maduce/fosscad-repo/Pistols/Glock-G19_BTB_Pistol_Frame_and_DIY_Rail_System-BobTheBuilder/README.md

 This is the Glock G19 BTB Gen 3 Pistol Frame and DIY Rail System by FreeMenDontAsk.
 The system relies on a DIY metal rail system which is added to a printed frame.

 #### Instruction Videos
-Below is a list of said videos for FreeMenDontAsk's Glock 17 Gen 3 Pistol Frame and DIY Rail System.
+Below is a list of videos for FreeMenDontAsk's Glock 17 Gen 3 Pistol Frame and DIY Rail System.
 The G19 BTB design is similar in construction and so the follow videos may be of useful.

 ##### FreeMan's Glock 17 Assembly Tutorial Playlist:
 https://www.youtube.com/playlist?list=PLZzfUB_pwdJ58NWjy10gbhjhukDxxcxUf